PortPy-Project/portpy.github.io/docs/FAQ.md

 ### **Can I use other open-source software for dose calculation and PortPy for planning optimization?**
 One of PortPy’s goals is to generate **clinically usable, deliverable plans** with dose calculations
 that match commercial TPS accuracy.
-Therefore, we currently do **not** support integrating
-other open-source dose engines into PortPy.
+This focus makes PortPy not only a clinically relevant platform but also a powerful research tool for benchmarking optimization algorithms and their resultant treatment plans against the clinical plans.
+Therefore, we currently do **not** support integrating other open-source dose engines into PortPy.

-However, users are welcome to use other software for dose calculation and PortPy solely for
+However, users are welcome to use PortPy solely for planning optimization and perform dose calculations using other software, provided this setup meets the needs of their research or application.
-optimization **if clinical-level dose accuracy is not required** for their use case.

 ---

 ### **Can I do proton therapy optimization with PortPy?**
-Currently, PortPy only supports **photon therapy optimization**.
+PortPy currently only supports **photon planning optimization**.
 Proton therapy support is expected to be released in 2026.

 ---